shawnlsj97/RevoSniper/README.md

 8. If you wish to terminate RevoSniper or caffeinate at any point, press `ctrl + c`

+9. RevoSniper saves your session cookies so that you are automatically logged in on subsequent runs, making RevoSniper even faster.
+If you wish to reserve classes for another account, simply delete the `cookies.json` file then update `credentials.txt`. `cookies.json` will be recreated automatically when you run RevoSniper again.

-9. Feel free to connect with me on Twitter (@shawnlsj) or Instagram (@shawn.lsj) to let me know of any bugs / suggestions for improvement!
+10. Feel free to connect with me on Twitter (@shawnlsj) or Instagram (@shawn.lsj) to let me know of any bugs / suggestions for improvement!
 Happy spinning!

 ## Authors